 The

-cat, also referred to as
+cat, also referred to as the

 domestic cat or

 house cat, is a small domesticated carnivorous mammal.
 It is the only domesticated species of the family Felidae.
 Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
-It is commonly kept as a house pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
-Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey like mice and rats.
+It is commonly kept as a pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
+Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.
 Cat communication includes vocalizationsโincluding meowing, purring, trilling,

 hissing, growling, and